al-caveman/cavemark/README.md

 [mistune](https://github.com/lepture/mistune) (latter used to be the fastest, no longer now):

-Results with Python (repeated 3 times):
+Results with CPython (repeated 3 times):

 ```
 cavemark     : 6.646010168 seconds